 From the City Manager's introduction to the 2021-2022 Budget:

-I am pleased to present you the City of Pasco’s preliminary biennial budget for the years 2021-2022.
+I am pleased to present to you the City of Pasco’s adopted biennial budget for the years 2021-2022.
 As required by State law, revenues and expenses in this budget are balanced in all funds.
 Staff developed this budget in furtherance of the adopted City Council Goals for 2020-2021.
-Further, the preliminary 2021-2022 budget presents a strategic and integrated plan for the allocation of public resources toward a variety of City programs, activities, and projects necessary to promote the physical security of the community, enhance the quality of life for residents, support businesses, promote equitable public investment in the form of capital improvements and strategic planning, and promote private investment.
+Further, the adopted 2021-2022 budget presents a strategic and integrated plan for the allocation of public resources toward a variety of City programs, activities, and projects necessary to promote the physical security of the community, enhance the quality of life for residents, support businesses, promote equitable public investment in the form of capital improvements and strategic planning, and promote private investment.

 2021-2022 Big Picture

-Over the 2021-2022 biennium, this budget proposal focuses on the implementation of several long-range plans and projects aimed at furthering the City Council’s adopted goals.
+Over the 2021-2022 biennium, this budget focuses on the implementation of several long-range plans and projects aimed at furthering the City Council’s adopted goals.
 Many of the City’s long-term efforts such as the Comprehensive Land Use Plan Update, Broadmoor Area Master Plan, Information Service Strategic Plan, and Transportation System Master Plan, will be completed early in the biennium, while the Parks and Facilities Comprehensive Plan will commence in 2021.
 Other, more targeted planning efforts, will continue to advance: Waterfront-Zoning District, Phased Sign Code Updates, Housing Action Plan, Economic Development Plan and others will begin; Comprehensive Police Strategic Plan, Downtown Master Plan and Sign Code Update.

 To be successful over the long-term, the need to identify and acquire alternative funding sources for major capital projects or service initiatives is imperative.
 Operationally, to position the organization toward sustainability, a continued focus on enhancing efficiencies through process design and technology application will be required.